 The wonderful Basilica of Notre Dame de Brébiéres built from 1885 to 1895 in neo byzantine style, and connects to the museum of WWI; the city hall or Hôtel de ville d’Albert in the art deco style inspired from the flemish with vast dimentions in the square or Place Émile Leturcq.
 The train station or Gare d’Albert built after WWI opened in 1925, in brick on top a bell tower.
 In the room of lost steps there is a suspended airplane Potez 36/14 built in the factory of Méaulte near Albert.
 The wonderful museum of the Somme 1916 or musée Somme 1916, (see post) an old underground museum that connects to the basilica, civil defense and life in the trenches during WWI.
 There is a nice museum of aeronatics and industry or the musée de l’Épopée de l’Industrie et de l’Aéronautique d’Albert , located in the business park of parc d’activités André-Liné, rue de l’Industrie leaving the city in direction Amiens facing the factory of Bétrancourt.

-The Pays du Coquelicot tourist office on the Albert Cathedral and other things to see: https://www.tourisme-paysducoquelicot.com/la-basilique/
+The local Pays du Coquelicot tourist office on the heritage of Albert: https://www.tourisme-paysducoquelicot.com/pause-visites/

-There you go folks , a bit on both,but all worth it for these wonderful towns of history, architecture, and beauty, pleasant trip by car is best me think but you know I am the road warrior lol!
-Hope you enjoy the introduction of Albert and Pérone, worth the detour indeed!
+There you go folks , a bit on Albert, all worth it for the wonderful town of history, architecture, and beauty, pleasant trip by car is best me think but you know I am the road warrior lol!
+Again, hope you enjoy the introduction of this is Albert !!! as I.

 And remember, happy travels, good health ,and many cheers to all !!!